 Sheet stamps were first released on July 28, 1938.
 A total of 3,614,501,500 were issued from then through 1956.
 Horizontal coil stamps were issued from 1939 through 1960.
 Total production was 476,283,000.

 The primary use of the six-cent Adams was to pay the domestic air mail rate in effect from 1934 into early 1944, and again from 1949 until mid 1958.
-This rate was applicable to air mail to Canada during the first period, and Canada and Mexico during the second.
+This rate was applicable to air mail to Canada and Newfoundland during the first period, and Canada and Mexico during the second.
 It was also the military air mail rate to and from U.S. Armed Forces personnel stationed outside the continental United States from Christmas of 1941 until late 1946.